Boavizta/boaviztapi/docs/docs/getting_started/single_server.md

 - The impacts (gwp, pe, adp) at the server level (global cumulated impacts)
 - The impacts of manufacturing (gwp, pe, adp) for each component (like RAM, CPU, SSD a.s.o)
+- The impacts (gwp, pe, adp) of usage at server level
-- The impacts device usage
+- The impacts (gwp, pe, adp) of usage for CPU and RAM
 - The value of the attributes used for the calculation for each component (i.e. the detailed configuration)

 ```JSON